thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 • Retro 8-bit graphics
 • Offline play (no internet required)
 • Earn coins by playing (no in-app purchases)
-• Unlock additional pets (12 pets to choose from)
+• Unlock additional pets from a growing selection
 • Customize the pet's environment (scenes, backgrounds, and weather)
 • Privacy comes first (no tracking / no ads)
 • No penalties (pets never die or faint)